shashankpatibandla/RythmicObservers/Deliverables/Data_Cleaning_Documentation.md

 ### A contributorship statement.
 1. Sujana - Worked on the issue and the rational to solve the issue part of this assignment
-2. Goutam - Worked on the description od data and metadata part of this assignment
+2. Goutam - Worked on the description of data and metadata part of this assignment
 3. Shashank - Worked on data cleaning process

 Proofread by - Shashank Patibandla on 10/16/2018